Graham Taylor: The US Cup

 With their World Cup hopes hanging by a thread, Taylor's England were to play a four-team Tournament in the U.S (1993 U.S. Cup), which was expected to be a precursor to the following summer's tournament.
 Taylor stated before the game against the United States:In football, you're only as good as your last game, and at the moment we're poor.
 You can always lose any game, to anyone.
 It's how you lose that matters.

 That was the thing that shocked us all in Norway.
 We would have been looking for a win here anyhow, but if we'd won last week, it wouldn't have been considered essential.
 Now it is.
 Whether we like it or not, people expect us to beat America, and there is definitely more intensity about this game because of our performance in the last one.

-For Taylor, the US Cup began with a humiliating 2–0 defeat in Boston, to the United States with Thomas Dooley and Alexi Lalas scoring goals, which was reported by The Sun as "YANKS 2 PLANKS 0!".
+For Taylor, the US Cup began with a humiliating 2–0 defeat to the United States, in Boston.
+U.S. goals by Thomas Dooley and Alexi Lalas were reported by The Sun as "YANKS 2 PLANKS 0!".

-Some pride was restored with a credible 1–1 draw with Brazil, and a narrow 2–1 defeat to Germany.
-Taylor was now living on borrowed time.
+After a 1–1 draw with Brazil, and a 2–1 defeat to Germany, Taylor's tenure was now being questioned.